MicrosoftDocs/architecture-center/docs/example-scenario/apps/fully-managed-secure-apps.md

 Choose a domain for the ILB ASE that won’t have a conflict with those custom domain names.
 You can use something like contoso-internal.com for the domain of your ASE for the example here, because that won't conflict with custom domain names that end in .contoso.com.

 Another point to consider is regarding DNS.
-In order to allow applications within the ASE to communicate with each other, for instance a web application to talk to an API, you will need to have DNS configured for your VNET holding the ASE.
+In order to allow applications within the ASE to communicate with each other, for instance a web application to talk to an API, you will need to have DNS configured for your virtual network holding the ASE.
 You can either [bring your own DNS][bring-your-own-dns] or you can use [Azure DNS private zones][private-zones]

 ### Availability